Excited to announce I can now sell out of state!

 I do!
 All of my cheese are made with my own two hands from scratch using local whole Jersey milk here in Maine.
 Since the beginning, I have managed the cheesemaking as well as the all sales and marketing.
 I love every piece of this business, most importantly customer satisfaction.

-I have been in business for seven years.
+I have been in business for over ten years.
 I am self taught, learned by trial and error, reading books, taking classes, etc. I started out making cheese at nights and on the weekends and worked full time in sales and marketing for the first 4 years.
-Then I got busier on the farm and began to work in cheese more full-time until it became my career this past year.
+Then I got busier on the farm and began to work in cheese more full-time until it became my career.

 My theory is to make a few cheeses and make them very well.
 Due to the amount of variables associated with successfully making every type of cheese, and the amount of money needed to invest in the proper equipment, supplies, ingredients, etc. I made the decision in the very beginning to find a niche, make a few cheeses that no one else is making, to be different, so specialize in cheeses that will be my signatures.
 I did a lot of R&D, made a wide variety of cheeses, held cheese tastings with family and friends, and continued to narrow down the styles that I wanted to hone in on.
 The pressed whole milk Ricotta and Gouda-style cheeses came out in the end as my winners and seven years later, I’m still making those cheeses and continually working on expanding my markets.